Converting Autonomous Access Points to Lightweight Mode

-See the Upgrading Autonomous Cisco Aironet Access Points to Lightweight Mode document for instructions on upgrading an autonomous access point to lightweight mode.
-You can find this document at this URL:
+See the Upgrading Autonomous Cisco Aironet Access Points to Lightweight Mode document for instructions to upgrade an autonomous access point to lightweight mode:

 Reverting from Lightweight Mode to Autonomous Mode

-After you use the upgrade tool to convert an autonomous access point to lightweight mode, you can convert the access point from a lightweight unit back to an autonomous unit by loading a Cisco IOS release that supports autonomous mode (Cisco IOS Release 12.3(7)JA or earlier releases).
-If the access point is associated to a switch, you can use the switch to load the Cisco IOS release.
+After you convert an autonomous access point to lightweight mode, you can convert the access point from a lightweight unit back to an autonomous unit by loading a Cisco IOS release that supports autonomous mode (Cisco IOS Release 12.3(7)JA or earlier releases).
+If the access point is associated with a switch, you can use the switch to load the Cisco IOS release.
 If the access point is not associated to a switch, you can load the Cisco IOS release using TFTP.
 In either method, the access point must be able to access a TFTP server that contains the Cisco IOS release to be loaded.

 Using DHCP Option 43 and DHCP Option 60

 Cisco Aironet access points use the type-length-value (TLV) format for DHCP option 43.
 You must program the DHCP servers to return the option based on the access point’s DHCP Vendor Class Identifier (VCI) string (DHCP option 60).